pbstark/Repro-s159-f19/syllabus18.md

 #### Assignment 1. **Due 9/3, 11:59pm:**
 1. Look at
 [the data Morabia transcribed from P.C.A.
 Louis on bloodletting for pneumonia](http://www.epidemiology.ch/history/louis.htm) and read Morabia (2006).
 What do you think of the fact that data from 1828 are available?
-Reproduce the results Morabia cites; if you cannot reproduce them, say why:
+Reproduce the results below (which Morabia cites); if you cannot reproduce them, say why:

 - 77 patients
 - 2 comparison groups of 41 and 36 patients